cool-RR/python_toolbox/README.markdown

 # How to run #

-Run `run_gui.py` in the src folder to see the demonstration.
+Run `run_gui.py` in the root folder to launch the GUI.
 Then, File -> New.
 Choose one of the simulation packages, press Ok.
 A dialog will pop up, press Ok.
 Double click the seek bar to toggle playing.

-Tested on [Python 2.6](http://www.python.org/download/releases/2.6.2/).
+Tested on [Python 2.6](http://www.python.org/download/releases/2.6.4/).
 Requires [wxPython](http://www.wxpython.org/).
 Optional: [Psyco](http://psyco.org), on Windows: [Python for Windows Extensions](http://sourceforge.net/projects/pywin32/).

 # What is GarlicSim? #